Confirmation of Acceptance for Studies (CAS)

 We take a risk-based approach when considering intent to study.
 If it becomes clear during our pre-CAS checks that your risk of refusal is very high, we reserve the right to refuse your CAS.

-To ensure that we are complying with the UKVI immigration laws, we must only assign a CAS to a student we reasonably believe will:
+To ensure that we are complying with the UKVI immigration laws, in-line with our Sponsor License requirements, we must only assign a CAS to a student we reasonably believe will:

 - Meet the requirements of the Student Route under which we assign the CAS; and